-One of the legal requirements for establishing a claim over another person's property through extended use, if the trespasser also meets various other legal requirements.
+The legal doctrine of adverse possession allows a trespasser to establish a claim over another person's property through extended use, if the trespasser also meets various other legal requirements.
 One of these is that the trespasser's possession be "hostile" (as well as continuous, actual, exclusive, and open and notorious.)
-But how "hostile" do the trespasser's actions need to be?
+But how "hostile" do a trespasser's actions need to be?
 Must the trespasser be angry or unpleasant with the true property owner?

-The answer is no. "Hostility" does not mean malice or ill will.
-In the adverse possession context, "hostility" means that the individual claiming possession of a disputed piece of land must demonstrate to a court that his or her possession is an actual invasion of, or infringement upon, the true owner's property rights.
+The short answer is no. "Hostility" does not mean malice or ill will.
+In the adverse possession context, "hostility" means that the individual claiming possession of a disputed piece of land must demonstrate to a court that their possession is an actual invasion of, or infringement upon, the true owner's property rights.
 We'll discuss some of the nuances below, including how:

 Imagine that you build a fence, honestly believing that you're building it at the border of your yard.
 Three decades pass.
 Your neighbor then discovers that your fence was actually built two feet into his property, meaning that you've spent the past 30 years living with a slightly wider yard than you held legal title to.

-Even though you didn't realize at the time that you were building the fence on your neighbor's property, your possession of that area of land was still “hostile" within the meaning of the law, because your use infringed directly on his property rights.
+Even though you didn't realize at the time that you were building the fence on your neighbor's property, your possession of that area of land might still be considered "hostile" within the meaning of your state's law, because your use infringed directly on your neighbor's property rights.
 In short, the element of hostility can be found even though the possession occurred inadvertently or by mistake.

 In other words, if your friend tells you that you can swim in his backyard pond whenever you like, and you do so for decades, while he never uses it at all, you can't succeed on an adverse possession claim.
 There's no hostility, since you were given express permission.

 In this spirit, many courts tend to reject adverse possession claims by family members, since it's presumed that family members would give permission to occupy parts of their property.
 Thus, if you live in your uncle's garage for the required statutory period, or build a shed on your mom's yard, don't expect to claim it via adverse possession.
 Courts will assume that your presence there was not hostile.

 If you are a property owner and you notice that a trespasser or neighbor is using your land, the requirement that the trespasser's use be "hostile" gives you a couple of options to protect your property rights.
-First, you can speak with the person and give your permission.
-(Or if you prefer not to give permission, you can simply clarify your property rights – chances are, the trespasser will then simply leave without further ado.)
+First, you can speak with the person and give your permission for the use/presence.
+Or if you prefer not to give permission, you can simply clarify your property rights.
+Chances are, the trespasser will then simply leave without further ado.

 Second, you can have the trespasser sign a rental agreement.
 For even a nominal amount of money, a signed rental agreement would supply undeniable evidence that the trespasser was using a portion of your property with permission.
 Once that permission is established, the trespasser isn't really a trespasser.
-Hence, he or she wouldn't be able to meet the burden of showing hostile possession, and therefore, wouldn't be able to claim title through adverse possession.
+They wouldn't be able to meet the burden of showing hostile possession, and therefore wouldn't be able to claim title through adverse possession.